-ID ITEM DESCRIPTION D21 Dataset name and reference ADMS output (reference will be updated) Dataset size 2 Mb (48 hours forecast for a 10km10km grid and various pollu- tants) Dataset description 2D air-quality concentrations over different locations (France and Italy) at hourly temporal resolution, for a selected period.
-Standards, format and metadata ASCII format Archiving and preservation (in- cluding storage and backup) During the project: Outputs for the selected periods will be stored for the duration of the EVEREST project, with a limited set of pol- lutants.
+DESCRIPTION Dataset name and reference ADMS output (reference will be updated) Dataset size 2 Mb (48 hours forecast for a 10km10km grid and various pollu- tants) Dataset description 2D air-quality concentrations over different locations (France and Ctandarda format and matadata Italy) at hourly temporal resolution, for a selected period.
+ASCII format During the project: Outputs for the selected periods will be stored for the duration of the EVEREST project, with a limited set of polcluding storage and backup) lutants.
 After the project: Sample data may be archived for future re- search.

-Table 19 - Air quality use case - ADMS model output
+Table 15 9 - Air quality use case - ADMS model output t approved the